Tusharcoder18/probability_calculator/README.md

-### Assignment
+### Mini Project - Probability Calculator

 Suppose there is a hat containing 5 blue balls, 4 red balls, and 2 green balls.
 What is the probability that a random draw of 4 balls will contain at least 1 red ball and 2 green balls?
 While it would be possible to calculate the probability using advanced mathematics, an easier way is to write a program to perform a large number of experiments to estimate an approximate probability.

-For this project, you will write a program to determine the approximate probability of drawing certain balls randomly from a hat.
+For this project, we will write a program to determine the approximate probability of drawing certain balls randomly from a hat.

 First, create a `Hat` class in `prob_calculator.py`.
 The class should take a variable number of arguments that specify the number of balls of each color that are in the hat.
 For example, a class object could be created in any of these ways:
 ```